A concept of a para-hydrogen-based cold neutron source for simultaneous high flux and high brightness: Cold neutron source utilising assembly of low-dimensional moderators

 As discussed above, narrow high-aspect ratio moderators exhibit a significant increase in brightness compared to wider voluminous moderators.
 Moderators with enhanced brightness are particularly advantageous for brightness-hungry instruments such as reflectometers or small-angle neutron scattering~(SANS) diffractometers, where high Q-resolution requires well-collimated neutron beams.
 In such cases, the brightness gain directly contributes to the intensity at the sample~\cite{Andersen2018}.

 However, this enhanced brightness comes at the expense of reduced intensity of emitted cold neutron beams due to the reduced moderator volume.
-Indeed, these small yet bright moderators are not as beneficial for intensity- hungry instruments with relaxed Q-resolution requirements, e.g.\ like neutron spin echo~(NSE) or fundamental physics instruments, as they produce fewer neutrons compared to conventional voluminous moderators, albeit less bright.
+Indeed, these small yet bright moderators are not as beneficial for intensity-hungry instruments with relaxed Q-resolution requirements, e.g.\ like neutron spin echo~(NSE) or fundamental physics instruments, as they produce fewer neutrons compared to conventional voluminous moderators, albeit less bright.

 In reference~\cite{Konik2023a}, an analysis was conducted to investigate how moderator size affects the performance of neutron scattering instruments.
 It was demonstrated that the best performance is achieved with a moderator size not smaller than $D_{min}$, which is instrument-specific.
 Using smaller moderators, though with significantly enhanced brightness, leads nevertheless to the degradation of instrument performance.
 Such moderators under-illuminate the entrance of neutron guides that have a larger or equal cross-section compared to the moderator size.
 This can lead to irregularities in the structure of the outgoing beam divergence, particularly observed in the case of reflectometer HERITAGE.
-To address this issue, a combination of a cold moderator and a neutron guide of the same size (\SI{3}{\cm}) has required the use of a multichannel neutron guide as a partial solution~\cite{mattauch2017}.
+To address this issue, a combination of a cold moderator and a neutron guide of the same size (\qty{3}{\cm}) has required the use of a multichannel neutron guide as a partial solution~\cite{mattauch2017}.
 On the other hand, larger moderators ensure full illumination of the neutron guide entrance, although they provide lower beam brightness.
 Therefore, while larger moderators are beneficial for intensity-hungry instruments, they may result in poorer performance for brightness-hungry instruments.

-Indeed, finding a solution to this controversy and achieving both increased moderator width and high brightness in narrow moderators is highly desirable.
+Indeed, achieving both large moderator size and high brightness is highly desirable.
 One possible approach is to increase the neutron beam intensity by stacking multiple moderators adjacent to each other.
 However, it is important to consider that, as demonstrated earlier, the effective production of cold neutrons primarily occurs in the vicinity of the moderator surfaces that are illuminated by thermal neutrons.
 Since neighboring moderators can shadow each other, certain surfaces may not be illuminated to the same extent as in the case of a single moderator discussed earlier.

 Let us consider two narrow moderators with brightnesses $B_1=I_1/W$~(here we neglect the factor $\pi$~(solid angle) as it is inconsequential to our current discussion).
 If these moderators are in close contact~(\figref{fig:24:a}), the surfaces of the narrow moderators that are in contact are not directly illuminated by thermal neutrons; instead, they are shadowed by the adjacent moderator.
 Consequently, the intensity $I'_1$ of the cold neutron beam produced in the shadowed moderator is reduced compared to the intensity $I_1$ of the fully illuminated single moderator.
 As a result, the average brightness $B_{tot}$ of the moderator assembly also decreases: